Dr Rex Ferguson MA, MLitt, PhD

 Biography

-Having received my undergraduate degree in English Literature and Philosophy from the University of Glasgow in 2004 I went on to complete an MLitt degree in ‘Modernities’ and a PhD at the same institution.
+I have been a member of the English Literature department since 2011.
+Prior to that, I undertook my undergraduate degree in English Literature and Philosophy from the University of Glasgow in 2004, going on to complete an MLitt degree in ‘Modernities’ and a PhD at the same institution.
 In September 2010 I took up a postdoctoral fellowship at the Institute for Advanced Studies in the Humanities at the University of Edinburgh.
-Prior to joining the University of Birmingham I was teaching in the Department of English Literature at the University of Glasgow.

 Teaching